Category: Books

 Xmas Dinner 2022

 I know Iβm composing this post a few days late, on the morning of New Yearβs Eve, 31st December 2022, but for my reference I do want a record of the food I cooked for this yearβs Christmas dinner.
-Most years I cook Christmas dinner around a specific theme (often a nationality) or from a particular (often new) cookery book.
-This year our meal was based on Afro Vegan: Family recipes from a British-Nigerian kitchen by Zoe Alakija.

 -